Okauchee Lake, WI DOT Physical - What You Need to Know

 What happens if I fail a DOT Physical?

-- No Medical certification will be provided
+- No Medical card can be granted

 - Employer will be informed